sneezeparty/soupy/README.md

 Once all this is complete, it works pretty darn consistently.
 It is likely that soupy-solr.py won't run at all without solr properly in place.

+There is one absolute directory in the script.
+Change it to as you please.
+It's on line 89.

 ## IMPORTANT

 The first time you successfully run soupy-solr.py after having Solr properly configured, your server's chat history will be indexed into local JSON files by the script.
 This takes a while.
 It might take 5 minutes, or over an hour, depending on the number of channels you're indexing, how many days of history you're indexing, and so on.
 After that initial index, loading is significantly faster.